Overcoming Regulatory Hurdles: Key Considerations for Tokenizing Assets

 Understanding asset class regulations

-RWAs represent assets of different types, such as Treasury Bills (Realize T-BILLS Fund Launches as the First Tokenized T-Bills Fund in ADGM), real estate, equities, and commodities.
+RWAs represent assets of different types, such as Treasury Bills, real estate, equities, and commodities.
 Each asset class is subject to different regulations and operates under different regulatory requirements and legal jurisdictions.
 Consequently, a deep understanding of local and global regulations for each asset class is necessary for greater compliance.
 For example, directly tokenized real estate is based on property laws, while tokenized securities fall under regulations on securities.

 Jurisdictional compliance